Benjamin N. Cardozo High School: Robotics

 Benjamin N. Cardozo High School has an extracurricular robotics program, led by coach and lead mentor Bernard Haggerty.
-Founded in 2014, The Sentinels have participated in various robotics programs and won numerous awards.
-The program is entirely student-funded through its students' own fundraising efforts and a marketing division, responsible for organizing larger fundraising events and attracting sponsors from businesses and colleges.
+Founded in 2014, The Sentinels have participated in robotics programs and have won numerous awards.
+The program is entirely student-funded through fundraising efforts and a marketing division responsible for organizing larger fundraising events and attracting sponsors from businesses and colleges.

 The program consists of five core engineering divisions and three marketing and media divisions.
 Students are taught hands-on mechanical, electrical, and pneumatic engineering as well as computer science and computer aided design.
 The marketing and media divisions are responsible for organizing team events and fundraisers, budgeting, sponsor outreach, managing a team blog and newsletter, and creating teaser, reveal, and recruitment videos for the season.

-A Mentorship program was created in 2017, allowing many alumni to return as volunteers or mentors.
+A Mentorship program was created in 2017, allowing alumni to return as volunteers or mentors.
 The program provides access to a number of scholarships, volunteer opportunities, and internship connections through FIRST, the U.S. Navy, and the school's PTA.